dustywhite7/Econ8320/SlidesCode/12 - Statsmodels.md

 <br>

-Building our own models is great!
+Building our own models is great*!
 - Understand the assumptions
 - Get EXACTLY what you need